NinahMo/la-pitseria/README.md

 ####Author
 ####NinahMO
 ##Description
-a website that contains a variety of pizza types, sizes, crusts and toppings for the customers.
+a website that contains a variety of pizza types, sizes, crusts and toppings for user to pick when placing an order.
 You order we deliver any time at your comfort.

 ##Setup/Installation Requirements
 git clone https://github.com/NinahMo/la-pitseria.git